Poon Hill Ghorepani Trek Highlights:

 However, during the winter months, the trails may be slippery due to snow and ice.
 Also, note that the temperatures can drop significantly.
 So it is important to be prepared for cold weather.

-This stunning short trek, the finishing point of the great Annapurna Circuit Trek, is evolving in a good or bad way.
+This stunning short trek, the finishing point of the great Annapurna Circuit Trek, is evolving with time.
 Trekkers from around the world earned it walking ancient mountain trails, where every view was a hard-earned reward.

 However, local authorities have now constructed a jeepable road all the way to Ghorepani starting from Birethanti village.
-Many are of the thought that this development has drastically changed the classic Ghorepani trekking experience.
+This road has now become an alternative for busy travellers and for travellers with a limited time frame.
+Many are of the view that this development has created more choices for trekkers rather than restrictions.